 South East Wales, is the most urban area of Wales.
 It’s the location of the cities of Cardiff and Newport and home to half the population of Wales.
 The M4 motorway gives good access from the south of England and London.

-There’s lots of countryside to discover including the Wye Valley, an Area of Outstanding Natural Beauty, and the Glamorgan Heritage Coast.
+There’s lots of countryside to discover including the Wye Valley, a National Landscape (formerly AONB), and the Glamorgan Heritage Coast.
 It’s a region with world-leading museums and art galleries, historic castles and stately homes, as well as the legacy of the Industrial Revolution and the coal mining past in the Valleys that gives Blaenavon UNESCO World Heritage Status.

 Places to include in a group visit to South East Wales